 If you refine those results for the clinical trials, you get only 8.

 Most of them are unrelated to using it as a treatment.
 For example, there’s a clinical trial about the benefits of anti-anxiety “aroma hand massage on pain” in terminal cancer patients, using the gum or olibanum for its aromatic properties (1).

-Rather than treating the side effects of cancer, when it comes to those which are actually about preventing or treating tumors with frankincense, at best there is only one clinical trial.
+Rather than treating the side effects of cancer, when it comes to those which are actually about preventing or treating tumors with frankincense, at best there are just 2 and they’re only loosely related.

 Published in 2015 and conducted at a University in Italy, researchers wanted to see if various compounds might reduce breast density.
 While the cause is unclear, when women have a higher density, they are considered to be at increased risk for breast cancer (2).

 - 62 women completed the study.
 Their average age was 39 years.